andymeneely/squib/README.md

 ## Installation

+Install it yourself with:

+    $ gem install squib

-Add this line to your application's Gemfile:
+If you're using Bundler, add this line to your application's Gemfile:

     gem 'squib'